glue-viz/glue/doc/customizing_guide/full_custom_qt_viewer.rst

 ----------

-This tutorial is intended for people who want to develop a fully custom Qt-based viewer for glue that does not use Matplotlib.
+This tutorial is intended for people who want to develop a fully custom Qt-based viewer for glue that does not use Matplotlib and does not use the state class infrastructure.
 If you don't already have an existing widget, but want to make sure it will work outside glue, start off by developing the widget outside of glue, then use the instructions below to make it usable inside glue.

 Displaying the widget in glue
 -----------------------------